Pylons/pyramid/docs/narr/introduction.rst

    single: Pylons
    single: Django
    single: Zope
+   single: frameworks vs. libraries
+   single: framework

 :mod:`repoze.bfg` Introduction
 ==============================

-:mod:`repoze.bfg` is an open source Python web application framework.
-It is inspired by :term:`Zope`, :term:`Pylons`, and :term:`Django`.
-It uses the :term:`WSGI` protocol to handle requests and responses.

-:mod:`repoze.bfg` is written by :term:`Agendaless Consulting` and a community of contributors.
-It is developed primarily by people who come from the world of :term:`Zope`.
-Its authors also have experience developing applications using many other web frameworks.
+Most of the logic in a web application is completely application-specific.
+For example, the content of a web page served by one web application might be a representation of the contents of an accounting ledger, while the content of of a web page served by another might be a listing of songs.
+These applications probably won't serve the same set of customers.
+However, both the ledger-serving and song-serving applications can be written using :mod:`repoze.bfg` because it is a very general open source Python web *framework*.
+As a framework, the primary job of :mod:`repoze.bfg` is to make it easier for a developer to create arbitrary web applications.

+.. sidebar:: Frameworks vs. Libraries

+   A *framework* differs from a *library* in one very important way: library code is always *called* by code that you write, while a framework always *calls* code that you write.
+Using a set of libraries to create an application is usually easier than using a framework initially, because you can choose to cede control to library code you have not authored very selectively.
+But when you use a framework, you are required to cede a greater portion of control to code you have not authored: code that resides in the framework itself.
+You needn't use a framework at all to create a web application using Python.
+A rich set of libraries already exists for the platform.
+In practice, however, using a framework to create an application is often more practical than rolling your own via a set of libraries if the framework provides a set of facilities that fits your application requirements.

 The first release of :mod:`repoze.bfg` was made in July of 2008.
-Since its first release, it has undergone many improvements, and has gained features steadily.
-Still, it strives to maintain the following
+Since its first release, we've tried to ensure that BFG maintains the following attributes:
-attributes:

 Simplicity
-  :mod:`repoze.bfg` attempts to be a *"pay only for what you eat"* framework in which you can be productive quickly with only partial knowledge.
-Some other frameworks tend to expect you to understand a great many concepts and technologies fully before you can be truly productive.  :mod:`repoze.bfg` doesn't force you to use any particular technology to produce an application, and we try to keep the core set of concepts you need to understand to a minimum.
+  :mod:`repoze.bfg` attempts to be a *"pay only for what you eat"* framework which delivers results even if you have only partial knowledge.
+Other frameworks may expect you to understand a great many concepts and technologies fully before you can be truly productive.  :mod:`repoze.bfg` doesn't force you to use any particular technology to produce an application, and we try to keep the core set of concepts you need to understand to a minimum.